tensorflow/tfjs-website/source/tutorials/mnist.md

 ## Building the Model

-In this section, we'll going to build a convolutional image classifier model.
+In this section, we'll build a convolutional image classifier model.
 To do so, we'll use a `Sequential` model (the simplest type of model), in which tensors are consecutively passed from one layer to the next.

 First, let's instantiate our `Sequential` model with `tf.sequential`: